 Once again we’re kicking off with DIYGamer’s predictions for 2012, but this one’s about 10 indie games they think will be “most popular and well received” come next year.
-I’m not going to drop my $0.25 on these however, since most don’t have enough details available just yet.
+I’m not going to drop my $0.25 on these however since most don’t have enough details available just yet.

 But let’s continue with another dev diary: Voxatron dev diary 1 went up this week, and it’s quite a read!
-A lot of work is going into improving/building upon an already solid product – especially for something still in alpha stage.
+A lot of work is going into improving/building upon an already solid product – especially for something still in the alpha stage.
 Can’t wait to see what the future holds for this one, especially with the strong community it’s already gathering.